How to Find the Massage Therapist for You

 To us in the industry, this is obvious.
 But there are many people out there offering massage who are not state licensed, and not state registered.
 Licensing is important because it means there's a baseline of safety protocols that the therapist follows.
 These include proper privacy draping, extensive knowledge of anatomy and physiology, and required knowledge of scope of practice.

 Massage Therapy licensure in New York State requires a minimum of 1000 hours of schooling and clinical practice.
-There's also a comprehensive written exam that must be passed.
+There's also a comprehensive exam that must be passed.

 Many unlicensed establishments offering massage are fronts for unseemly practices.
 Therefore, if you want a legitimate, professional massage therapist, make sure you’re booking appointments with state licensed practitioners.
 An LMT has specific training in communicating effectively with you about your needs.
 They'll make your safety and comfort while receiving massage therapy a priority.

 There are seemingly a million and one types of massage therapy and bodywork out there.
 Such as, swedish, shiatsu, sports massage, deep-tissue, Rolfing, Feldenkrais, tui-na, thai massage, craniosacral, orthobionomy, reiki, zero balancing, ashiatsu, polarity therapy.
-As a result, if you’re not sure what something is, do some research beforehand!
+As a result, if you’re not sure what something is, do some reading beforehand!
 Clarity is important.

 Make sure you’re getting information from reputable sources, such as the American Massage Therapy Association website.